 During the Hike

 - Excessive temperatures: although it is covered with hair, your dog may have difficulty tolerating the cold.
 Here, it will be on a case-by-case basis.
 While a husky will have no trouble hiking in freezing temperatures, other breeds may be more susceptible.
 Conversely, hot days can be dangerous for your dog if he is not used to it.
-With regard to excessive temperatures, you will have to monitor that heatstroke, dehydration or hypothermia do not manifest themselves.
+When dealing with extreme temperatures, it is crucial to monitor and prevent the onset of heatstroke, dehydration, or hypothermia in your dog.

 - Your dog’s state of fatigue: even with good training, a dog can experience more difficult days than others, like us!
 So be careful not to set too high a pace to allow him to follow you without difficulty.

-- Hydration: with a digestive system better equipped than ours, the dog can drink water from most rivers or lakes, but sometimes this may not be enough.
-Courses may lack water points, so remember to give him a drink frequently.
+- Hydration: While a dog’s digestive system is better equipped than ours, allowing them to drink water from most rivers or lakes, there are instances where this may not be sufficient.
+Some trails might lack accessible water points, so it’s important to remember to offer your dog water regularly during the hike.

 - Food: Large dogs, such as German Shepherds, Huskies, and Labradors, among others, have difficulty combining physical activity and food intake.
 This can cause stomach upset in these animals.
 To avoid this problem, only feed your dog when you have reached the evening stage, i.e. after the day’s walk.
 If he’s really hungry during the day, give him a snack during the lunch break.

 - The dangers of fauna: certain wild or even domesticated animals can represent a danger for dogs unaccustomed to crossing other species.
-This is the case of vipers, whose bite is often fatal for dogs, but also of deer or wild boars which can defend themselves.
+This is particularly true in areas where vipers are present, as their bites can be fatal for dogs.
+Also, encounters with deer or wild boars pose a risk, as these animals may defend themselves, potentially leading to harm to your dog.
 In the mountains, ibexes and chamois are sure-footed and risk taking your dog to the edge of the cliff.
 Still in the mountains, the Patous, these dogs that guide and protect the herds, can represent a threat if your dog is aggressive with one of the animals he protects.
 In short, be vigilant about the propensity of dogs to pursue a fleeing animal!

-- Fall hazards: In theory, having four legs and a lower center of gravity than yours should be a great advantage for your dog.
-But still, pay attention to its behavior on the trails at altitude and do not hesitate to harness it on the more difficult passages.
+- Fall hazards: In theory, having four legs and a lower center of gravity should be a significant advantage for your dog on the trails.
+However, it’s important to pay attention to its behavior, especially in high-altitude environments.
+In challenging or precarious passages, don’t hesitate to harness your dog for added safety and control.

 Things to Do After the Hike

-Like any hiker, the dog needs to eat, drink and rest after a long day of walking!
-Here are some things to do in the evening to take care of your health:
+Similar to any hiker, your dog requires proper nourishment, hydration, and rest after a long day of walking.
+Here are some evening care tips to ensure your dog’s well-being:

 - Give him food and drink: the quantity varies according to your dog’s morphology, so it’s up to you to know him well to help him as best you can!

 - Check for ticks: for both humans and dogs, beware of ticks and Lyme disease when hiking!
-Take a good look at his hair, and if you find any, remove it with a suitable tick remover.
+Take a good look at his hair.
+If you find any, remove it with a suitable tick remover.

 Useful Equipment for Dog Hiking